 With only one loss in his career, Tyson’s reputation for ferocity hadn’t abated, and Seldon’s tentative approach in the ring gestures to the power a reputation can have in rendering an opponent impotent.
 Tyson scored a first round knockout after a series of innocuous-looking punches left a dazed Seldon unable to continue.

-If one of the documentary’s shortcomings is its reliance on too many cameos and short interviews (including the obligatory and unnecessary appearance of Al Sharpton), its treatment of Seldon is commendable.
-Still in terrific physical shape, with a face that bears the scars of a difficult life, the reflective ex-champion gets ample screen time, and his recollections are some of the most compelling.
+If one of the documentary’s shortcomings is its reliance on too many cameos and short interviews, its treatment of Seldon is commendable.
+With a face that bears the scars of a difficult life, the reflective ex-champion gets ample screen time, and his recollections are some of the most compelling.
 While he is, in the end, an afterthought in boxing history, the integration of his narrative into those of Tyson and Tupac makes for a more complete story, however anticlimactic the fight was.

 Where One Night in Vegas errs is in its reliance on too many voices, whose disjointed commentaries prevent the film from achieving coherence or even a clear focus.
 For example, even though Dr. Eric Dyson says that Tupac and Tyson were “utter mirrors of each other,” he provides little to make us understand how this is so and his commentary, reliant as it is on archetypes, is too reductive.

-While I don’t agree with Dyson’s opinion that the rapper and the boxer shared completely symbiotic personalities (Tyson, poignantly, on Tupac: “He was fearless, and that’s an uncomfortable feeling to be around someone like that.”), there was one vital similarity that should have been investigated further—how both were ruined by their inability to regulate the very demon that made them so formidable.
+While I don’t agree with Dyson’s opinion that the rapper and the boxer shared completely symbiotic personalities there was one vital similarity that should have been investigated further—how both were ruined by their inability to regulate the very demon that made them so formidable.
 Without the discipline that enabled his rise, the post-Seldon Mike Tyson gave himself over to his own darkness, repeatedly embarrassing himself in and out of the ring.
-Having been emboldened by Suge Knight and the gangster ethos institutionalized by Death Row Records, Tupac had already long-indulged his own death instinct, and his murder that night served as the awful culmination of a life and career taken in a perilous direction.
-Both men were driven by forces that required tempering and restraint; without any sort of control, the very energies that made their success possible overcame them.
+Tupac, having been emboldened by Suge Knight and the gangster ethos of Death Row Records, had already long-indulged his own death instinct, and his murder served as the awful culmination of a life and career taken in a perilous direction.
+Both men were driven by forces that required tempering and restraint, but the very energies that made their success possible overcame them.

 One Night in Vegas remains a worthy film for those interested in the cultural interplay between sports and music.
 At times the documentary overtly forces the link and the impassioned segments of spoken word poetry are little more than awkward, but a logical connection can be drawn between Tyson and Tupac through their friendship and how each represented a particularly bellicose form of black culture.

 Tupac’s death is an indictment of the macho bravado of the rap milieu he came to epitomize, which was born in the street, commercialized on record, and then fatally reaffirmed in real life through his murder.
 Tyson’s post-Seldon downfall was abetted by his subservience to the hostile and empty tenets prized by this culture.
-Who can forget his absurd press conference before the Lennox Lewis fight where, after allegedly biting Lewis, an unstable and insecure Tyson shouted racial epithets at a white reporter while referring to himself as ‘the ultimate.’
+Who can forget his absurd press conference before the Lennox Lewis fight where, after allegedly biting Lewis, an unstable and insecure Tyson shouted racial epithets at a white reporter while calling himself “the ultimate”?

-Boxers and rappers need discipline to serve as the necessary counterweight to their aggression and egotism, a lesson Tupac seemingly forgot.
+Boxers and rappers need discipline as the necessary counterweight to their aggression and egotism, a lesson Tupac seemingly forgot.
 Whether Tyson ever realized this is difficult to know, given his frequently unreliable commentary.
-That he remains alive today, and has even, in many respects, reinvented himself, is perhaps his greatest victory. — Eliott McCormick
+That he remains alive today, and has reinvented himself, is perhaps his greatest victory.